Peperomia pereskiifolia represents a plant of good lucks and charms in Brazil, so it rarely fails to offer godsend prosperity!

 - Eradicate the plant that has a severe infection, which is beyond saving.

-- Clip the infected parts using sterilized pruners to avert the infection sweep to the whole plant.
+- Clip the infected parts using sterilized pruners to avert the infection sweeping to the whole plant.

 - Spray the undersides of the leaves using fungicides such as Chlorothalonil to remove the fungal spores.